nmitsou/CarND-Behavioral-Cloning-P3/README.md

 ### Image pre-processing

-The image from the camera of the car is pre-processed in the following way:
+The original image is pre-processed in the following way:

-- crop the image ignoring the upper part (sky) and the lower part (car chasis) of the image
+- crop the image ignoring the upper part (sky) and the lower part (car chasis) of the image from 160x320 to 78x320
-- downsample the image by skipping every second column
+- downsample the image to 39x160

 | Input image | Cropped image |
 |---|---|
 | ![png](images/example_input.png) | ![png](images/example_cropped.png) |

+## Training of the network

+## Running the model on Track 1

+## Files